 Certain foods are an experience.
 And yes, even something as ubiquitous as a chicken quesadilla, when made properly, can fall into this category.
 I've tinkered with recipes over the years, and made insane amounts of chicken quesadillas.
 The one I'm sharing here is as close as I ever got to the Small Planet chicken quesadilla.
 And it's pure bliss.

-Critical tip: don't crowd the pan when you cook the chicken and don't use too much oil.
+First, let's start with the most important tip: don't crowd the pan when you cook the chicken and don't use too much oil.
 We've all been there - too much chicken in the pan and soon it's sitting in a pool of water.
 Slow down.
-Cook the chicken in two batches on high heat.
+Cook the chicken in two batches on high heat or use two pans and combine the chicken after it's seared.
 Don't keep moving it around the pan either.
-Spread it out and let it cook without touching it until it's browned and ready to turn.
+Spread it out and let it cook without touching it until it's browned (a crispy sear on the outside) and ready to turn.
 You won't believe the extra (and critical) flavor this brings to the quesadilla.

 The salsa...

 Salsa is a very personal choice and I get that.
 I like more of a pico de gallo-type salsa for these, but I do really enjoy On The Border mild salsa too.
+My first choice is pico, but if I can't find it, On The Border is my back-up plan.
 Use the salsa you love.
-Though I will say, I use Sister's Salsa and it's the best salsa I ever tasted.
+Though I will say, I typically use Sister's Salsa and it's the best salsa I ever tasted.
 It comes from Maine and I'm not sure it's available outside New England.
 Anyway, here's a link to their site: http://www.sistersalsa.com/.
 I am not being paid to promote this salsa.
 It's just genuinely fantastic!

 The lime...